AAlexmc/Sales-Location/README.md

 Step 2: Unzip the Project Files

 Unzip the Sales-Location.zip file.
-Inside, you will find two Python scripts (Sales-Location.py and DataBaseGenerator.py) and a folder named templates containing HTML files.
+Inside, you will find two Python scripts (Sales-Location.py and DataBaseGenerator.py), a pre-generated database file named DataBase.csv created with the DataBaseGenerator.py program, and a folder named templates containing HTML files.

 Step 3: Generate the Database